MasterKano/BITS/Jigoro Text (BIO Instruct).md

 This Technical Standard (the "BIO Manual", also referred to as Jigoro Text) defines requirements, procedures, formatting rules, and compliance criteria for converting any BJJ instructional transcript into a structured BJJ Instructional Overview (BIO) using the Full Elite-Note Format.

 The BIO is one markdown document containing:
-- BIO contents (unnumbered),
+- BIO contents (unnumbered), and
-- Sections 0–8 (canonical numbering), and
-- Annexes A–F (canonical lettering).

-The BIO is physically ordered in Reader Order for linear reading while preserving canonical identifiers for referencing and regeneration.
+- Sections 1–15 in the exact order intended to be read.

+Sections 1–14 are transcript-derived.
+Section 15 is optional and explicitly Not Transcript-Derived (strict quarantine rules).

-The assistant outputs requested units in copy-ready form; the user assembles the final .md by concatenating units in Reader Order.
+The assistant outputs requested sections in copy-ready form; the user assembles the final .md by concatenating units in numeric order.

-Updates to Jigoro Text are incorporated as new versions with revision history entries.

 # 2. NORMATIVE REFERENCES